stappersg/vBook/src/filtering/stages.md

 # Stages

 vSMTP interacts with the SMTP transaction at all stages defined in the SMTP protocol.
-At each step, vSL updates a context containing transaction and mail data that you can query in rules and actions.
+At each step, vSL updates a context containing transaction and mail data that can be queried in rules and actions.

 ## vSMTP stages